pkiraly/pkiraly.github.io/_posts/2020-05-31-running-with-docker.md

   pkiraly/metadata-qa-marc
 ```

-2. run all analyses on a file called rug01.export which is an alephseq file, in which there are fields defined in the Gent university library
+2. run all analyses on a file called rug01.export which is an alephseq file, in which there are fields defined at the Gent university library
 ```
 docker container exec \
   -ti \